-In WordPress, users often overlook speed measures in dashboard.
+In WordPress, users often overlook speed measures in the dashboard.
 In this case – tweaking minor changes helps users quickly improve WordPress page speed.

 In this article, you’ll learn about dashboard measures responsible for speed, performance, and page-level stats in WordPress.

-You’ll also learn how to fix WordPress dashboard and improve site speed without the developer’s assistance, expertise, or 3rd party plugins.
+You’ll also learn how to fix the WordPress dashboard and improve site speed without the developer’s assistance, expertise, or 3rd party plugins.

-Factors That are Killing your Site Speed
+Factors That are Killing Your Site Speed

 The following factors need consideration – when it comes to speed improvements in WordPress.
 We can certainly improve the following measures in a dashboard without prior experience with how WordPress works.